-Trade and other payables are non-interest bearing and are normally settled on 30 day terms.
-The loan from director is unsecured and non-interest bearing.
-Due to the short term nature of the above financial instruments, their carrying value is assumed to approximate their fair value.
+Trade and other payables are non-interest bearing and are normally settled on 30-day terms.
+Due to the short-term nature of the above financial instruments, their carrying value is assumed to approximate their fair value.

 Amounts are expected to be settled within twelve months.
 Refer to note 19 for further information on financial instruments.